-- (i) During the year, the Group recognised unrealised losses on listed securities of US\$72,000 (2019: gain of US\$86,000). - During the year ended 31 December 2019, the group disposed of certain listed securities and recognised (ii) net realised losses on disposals of US\$80,000. - (iii) The maximum exposure to credit risk as at 31 December 2020 and 2019 is the carrying amounts mentioned above.
+(i) During the year, the Group recognised unrealised losses on listed securities of US\$2,000 (2020: loss of US\$72,000)

+(ii) The maximum exposure to credit risk as at 31 December 2021 and 2020 is the carrying amounts mentioned above.
 In general, the Group does not hold any collateral or other credit enhancements over these balances.